PayDock/mobile-sdk-doc/widgets/address.md

----
-title: Standalone Address Widget
+# Standalone Address Widget

-description: The Address capture Widget uses a prebuilt form to capture an address.
+The Address capture Widget uses a prebuilt form to capture an address.
 Your customer can prefill the form with either an address or a partial address if available.
 They can then use the autocomplete field to look up their address by searching for key parts such as their postcode, zip code and so on.
----

-# {% $markdoc.frontmatter.title %}

-{% $markdoc.frontmatter.description %}

 ## Overview